Jessietbl/mistral-vs-zephyr-extraction/README.md

 * suitability for downstream analytics workflows

 The project demonstrates a practical model-quality evaluation workflow similar to those used when assessing LLM-powered product features before deployment.

+## Executive Summary

+Zephyr-7B produced lower raw extraction error than Mistral-7B across exports, imports, trade balance, and total trade fields.

+However, the benchmark also revealed that both models are vulnerable to severe unit-normalization failures.
+Some trade balance values were parsed at raw RM scale instead of RM billion scale, causing extremely large outlier errors.

+The main product lesson is that model choice alone is insufficient.
+Structured LLM extraction requires validation layers, including unit checks, logical consistency checks, and confidence-based routing for human review.

 ## Models Evaluated